ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

     ```
     {: pre}

-    The output should show you that the Nginx service is active and running.
+    The output shows you that the Nginx service is active and running.
 1. Enable UFW.

     ```sh